jkbzh/f2b_cf/README.md

-# f2b_cf: interfacing fail2ban with cloudflare's IP lists
+# f2b_cf: manage cloudflare's custom IP Lists using fail2ban and python
 `f2b_cf` is Python cli script that allows [fail2ban](https://github.com/fail2ban/fail2ban) to interact with cloudflare's IP lists in the same way that fail2ban interacts with iptables.
 The script is built on top of Cloudflare's [Python API library](https://github.com/cloudflare/cloudflare-python).